Identifying the matrix ring: algorithms for quaternion algebras and quadratic forms

 The problem (\textsf{IsMatrixRing}) captures in an important way the link between quadratic forms and quaternion algebras.
 In the simplest case where $R=F$ is a field---when such an embedding is necessarily an isomorphism---this problem corresponds to asking if a ternary quadratic form over $F$ represents zero nontrivially, and for this reason it arises in a wide variety of situations.
-In the case where $R$ is a local ring, this problem corresponds to the computation of an (explicit) integral splitting of a quaternion order and thereby appears as a foundational step in many algorithms in arithmetic geometry (see e.g. work of Kirschmer and the author \cite{KirschmerVoight}).
-In these and other ways, therefore, (\textsf{IsMatrixRing}) will serve as kind of unifying and motivating question.
+When $F$ is a local field, this problem corresponds to the computation of the Hilbert symbol.
+In the case where $R$ is a local ring, it corresponds to the computation of an (explicit) integral splitting of a quaternion order and thereby appears as a foundational step in many algorithms in arithmetic geometry (as in work of Kirschmer and the author \cite{KirschmerVoight}).
+Finally, when $R$ is a Dedekind domain, roughly speaking, the problem of approximating (\textsf{IsMatrixRing}) naturally gives rise to the problem of computing a maximal order containing $\calO$.
+In these and other ways, therefore, the problem (\textsf{IsMatrixRing}) will serve as kind of unifying and motivating question.

 In \S 1, we introduce the basic terminology we will use throughout concerning computable rings and quaternion algebras.
 In \S 2, we consider algebras equipped with a standard involution and we exhibit an algorithm to test if an $F$-algebra $B$ has a standard involution.
 In \S 3, we relate algebras with a standard involution to quadratic forms via the reduced norm; we introduce the theory of quadratic forms over local PIDs, providing an algorithm to compute a \emph{normalization} of such a form.
 As a consequence, we exhibit an algorithm to test if an $F$-algebra $B$ is a quaternion algebra and, if so, to compute \emph{standard generators} for $B$.
 With these reductions, we turn in \S 4 to Problem (\textsf{IsMatrixRing}) for quaternion algebras and prove that this problem is deterministic polynomial-time equivalent to the problem of determining if a conic defined over $F$ has an $F$-rational point (and, if so, to exhibit one).